DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 ### Create the datasource secrets for Google Cloud SQL PostgreSQL

-The Google Cloud SQL PostgreSQL connection will be done using [Cloud SQL Connector for Java](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory#cloud-sql-connector-for-java).
+The Google Cloud SQL PostgreSQL connection is established through [Cloud SQL Connector for Java](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory#cloud-sql-connector-for-java).

-If you don't want to build the driver, you can get the last [driver](https://storage.googleapis.com/cloud-sql-java-connector/) named postgres-socket-factory-X.X.X-jar-with-driver-and-dependencies.jar.
+If you do not want to build the driver, you can get the last [driver](https://storage.googleapis.com/cloud-sql-java-connector/) named postgres-socket-factory-X.X.X-jar-with-driver-and-dependencies.jar.

 We realised the test with the driver version [postgres-socket-factory-1.4.2-jar-with-driver-and-dependencies.jar](https://storage.googleapis.com/cloud-sql-java-connector/v1.4.2/postgres-socket-factory-1.4.2-jar-with-driver-and-dependencies.jar).